What courses do I need to have?

 - Health Science placement network consent form

-All accepted BScN Program students must have poof of the following vaccinations:
+All accepted BScN Program students must have proof of the following vaccinations:

 - DTPT & Td boosters